-(i) The LNG Developer, LNG TO/O or LNG Buyer as the case may be, will ensure that the project complies with World Bank HSE Guidelines, Pakistan's Environmental Protection Act 1997 rules, regulations and guidelines made thereunder, National Environmental Quality Standards, Pakistan's health, environment and safety standards and is consistent with the best international LNG industry practices.
+- i.
+The LNG Developer, LNG TO/O or LNG Buyer as the case may be, will ensure that the project complies with World Bank HSE Guidelines, Pakistan's Environmental Protection Act 1997 rules, regulations and guidelines made thereunder, National Environmental Quality Standards, Pakistan's health, environment and safety standards and is consistent with the best international LNG industry practices. - ii.
+The LNG Developer or LNG TO/O will undertake a comprehensive environmental impact assessment of the design, construction and operational aspects of the project including impact assessment of shipping associated with the project, in accordance with international standards and practices.
+The studies and approvals required at the planning, construction, commissioning and operating phases are defined in the Pakistan Environmental Protection Act, 1997. - iii.
+All LNG terminals shall be surrounded by safety zones which shall meet the industry standards set forth in safety codes of the National Fire Protection Association of USA and as per the risk assessment studies so as to ensure protection of neighbouring communities and shipping traffic. - (d) Site approval: The site (either land based terminal or offshore terminal of any type) for setting up an LNG terminal shall be selected by LNG Developer or LNG TO/O, as the case may be, taking into account the following factors: - i.
+Existing and projected population and demographic characteristics of the location; - ii.
+Existing and proposed land use near the location; - iii.
+Physical aspects of the location;

-- (ii) The LNG Developer or LNG TO/O will undertake a comprehensive environmental impact assessment of the design, construction and operational aspects of the project including impact assessment of shipping associated with the project, in accordance with international standards and practices.
-The studies and approvals required at the planning, construction, commissioning and operating phases are defined in the Pakistan Environmental Protection Act, 1997. - (iii) All LNG terminals shall be surrounded by safety zones which shall meet the industry standards set forth in safety codes of the National Fire Protection Association of USA so as to ensure protection of neighbouring communities and shipping traffic. - (iv) Coast Guards or any other agency designated by the Government will exercise control of all activities within such zones including the entry and exit of shipping traffic.
-The Government may also specify the requirement of a security escort through Coast Guards at the expense of the LNG Developer, LNG TO/O or LNG Buyer, as the case may be. - (d) Site approval: The site (either land based terminal or offshore terminal of any type) for setting up an LNG terminal shall be selected by LNG Developer or LNG TO/O, as the case may be, taking into account the following factors: - (i) Existing and projected population and demographic characteristics of the location; - (ii) Existing and proposed land use near the location; - (iii) Physical aspects of the location; - (iv) Medical, law enforcement and fire protection capabilities near the location that can cope with a risk caused by the facility; - (v) Exclusion zone distances from the terminal to property and population as per international standards are complied with; - (vi) Proximity to existing gas infrastructure and market; - (vii) Need to encourage remote siting; - (viii) Any other significant community concerns; and - (ix) Environmental considerations. - 4.2 In applying for the licence, the LNG Developer or LNG TO/O will have the onus of demonstrating compliance with the above criteria.
+- iv.
+Medical, law enforcement and fire protection capabilities near the location that can cope with a risk caused by the facility; - v.
+Exclusion zone distances from the terminal to property and population as per international standards are complied with; - vi.
+Proximity to existing gas infrastructure and market; - vii.
+Need to encourage remote sitting; - viii.
+Any other significant community concerns; and - ix.
+Environmental considerations. - 4.2 In applying for the licence, the LNG Developer or LNG TO/O will have the onus of demonstrating compliance with the above criteria through risk assessment and simulation studies. - 4.3 Port Authorities will convey their decision on acceptance of site within one month of submission of NOC from SEPA, QRA study and navigational simulation study. - 4.4 The licensee shall: - (a) ensure delivery of LNG on fast track basis. - (b) furnish guarantee against it commitment. - 4.5 In case of licensee's failure to deliver LNG by stipulated date its right to Third Party Access will be subject to cancellation / review by OGRA.